 The Japanese hospitality industry is undergoing major structural changes these days.
-Up until 2010, it used to receive massive number of Chinese visitors who would keep the industry busy all year round.
+Up until 2010, it used to receive a massive number of Chinese visitors who would keep the industry busy all year round.
 However, due to a plethora of factors including the slowing down of the Chinese economy and rising tensions between China and Japan, the number of Chinese tourists to Japan has decreased dramatically.

 To compensate for the loss of foreign tourists from China, Japan has been looking elsewhere.
 This time. both the Japanese government and the private sector have been looking eastward to grab a growing share of the Muslim tourism market all over the world.
-Islam, being the fastest growing religion in the world, now accounts for about 25% of the world population.
-Many wealthy Muslim tourists are visiting foreign countries for entertainment, business etc. Japan wants to get a major chunk of this affluent market.
-For the purpose, they have been getting ready to understand how to please the Muslim tourists in terms of food they get at places of stay while in Japan and the means to satisfy their other religious needs while in the country.
+Islam, being the fastest-growing religion in the world, now accounts for about 25% of the world population.
+Many wealthy Muslim tourists are visiting foreign countries for entertainment, business, etc. Japan wants to get a major chunk of this affluent market.
+For the purpose, they have been getting ready to understand how to please the Muslim tourists in terms of the food they get at places of stay while in Japan and the means to satisfy their other religious needs while in the country.

-In the next instalment of the essay, we will Inshallah look into detail the challenges the Japanese tourism industry is facing in terms of ‘halal tourism and then suggest ways to handle these issues.
+In the next installment of the essay, we will Inshallah look into detail the challenges the Japanese tourism industry is facing in terms of ‘halal tourism and then suggest ways to handle these issues.